39 CSBs and the BHA in Virginia provide programs and services that

 - Meet the residential, outpatient, employment, and day support service needs of individuals with severe mental illness.

-- Offer opportunities for occupational and residential independence for individuals with intellectual disability.
+- Offer opportunities for occupational and residential independence for individuals with developmental disability.

 - Effectively treat individuals with substance use disorders.